GooseyHonker/RecursiveSimplicity/README.md

 # NeuroSimplicity
 - What to Do With Our Flooded Minds in a Culture of PTSD, Narcissism and Gaslighting

+All references to published works are used under fair use for commentary.

 Releases: https://github.com/GooseyHonker/NeuroSimplicity/releases

 Release of Any and All Liability Disclaimer